sfajfer/Master-of-Gu/gu index/Gu Index.md

 ### Vajra Arms Gu
 *Rank 2 Manifestation*

-Cost: <!-- TODO ->
+Cost: 5 portions

 Range: Self

-Health: <!-- TODO ->
+Health: 11

-Food: <!-- TODO ->
+Food: 1 hour of thoughts related to punching or souls.

 Keywords: [**Sustained**]

 Effect: While sustained, you have an additional two arms sprouting from your waist.
-They are a spectral blue color, and punching attacks made with them deal an additional 1 damage to the targets soul.
+They are a spectral blue color, and punching attacks made with them deal an additional 2 damage to the target's soul.

 ### Vajra Thought Gu
 *Rank 1-5 Manifestation*